 He left for Paris in 1949.
 In 1965, he received the J D Rockefeller III Fund Fellowship which led to an Artist-in-Residency at the Stout State University in Wisconsin.
 He went on to hold a solo exhibition at the Museum of Contemporary Art, Montreal in 1967, finally returning to his homeland, in the same year.

-He has held several solo exhibitions throughout his long and illustrious career.
-He was awarded the Kalidas Samman by the Madhya Pradesh State Government (1997-98).
-French Art Journal, Arts Award, France (1952), Bank of India Excellence Awards (1998) and Lalit Kala Ratna Puraskar (2004).
-He is also a keen student of Sanskrit.
+Padamsee has held several solo exhibitions since then, throughout his long and illustrious career, and bagged multiple awards such as: Madhya Pradesh State Government (1997-98), French Art Journal, Arts Award, France (1952), Bank of India Excellence Awards (1998) and Lalit Kala Ratna Puraskar (2004).

 The keen student of Sanskrit, currently lives and works in Mumbai.